skhanna95/cmpt733_proj/README.md

 Run command `python prepare_data_for_topxpapers_barchart.py` in terminal.

-Run `Report.ipynb` to get the visulization result.
+Run `Report-online.ipynb` to get the visulization result.